lambdaclass/concrete/ROADMAP.md

     `hmac_sha256`, `constant_time_tag` — must replay green from a pristine
     copy, and a deliberately corrupted source-vs-artifact mismatch must fail loudly, not reuse the stale artifact).
+17. [relocated from closed Phase 3 — #15/#16 tail] Convert `--report proof-status`
+    and `concrete prove`'s obligation facts from consistency-gated recompute to literal `ObligationCore`-ledger views — the last Phase 3 surfaces that recompute (sound today because consistency-gated).
+They are the proof-status / trust surfaces, so they belong in this phase.
-17. Add the Phase 11 validation artifact: a trust-gate pressure project that includes transitive proof dependencies, stale dependency propagation, tool-version drift, proof-corpus migration across a simulated toolchain bump, assumption widening, spec-adequacy policy, vacuity downgrade, solver
+18. Add the Phase 11 validation artifact: a trust-gate pressure project that includes transitive proof dependencies, stale dependency propagation, tool-version drift, proof-corpus migration across a simulated toolchain bump, assumption widening, spec-adequacy policy, vacuity downgrade, solver